 Controlling Their Gears

 Road bikes come with multiple gears, which means you can easily shift your riding style depending on the terrain.
-Fixie bikes, on the other hand, lack shifters.
+A fixed gear bicycle, on the other hand, lack shifters.
 With the latter, you have to figure out and master your bike's gear ratios.

 Price

-Because fixed gear bikes don't have as many components as road bikes, they are often less expensive on average.
+Because single speed bikes don't have as many components as road bikes, they are often less expensive on average.
 Road bikes, on the other hand, fall on the pricey side, especially if you want ones made of carbon fiber.

 The Similarities & Differences Between Fixie Bikes Vs. Road Bikes

-Besides being eco-friendly alternatives to cars, both fixie and road bikes offer other mutual benefits.
+Besides being eco-friendly alternatives to cars, both a fixed gear bike and road bikes offer other mutual benefits.
 Both bike types allow adequately fast riding speeds (though road bikes are faster).
 In terms of comfort, both bikes can please just about any cyclist as it all depends on the bike's frame and components.

 However, the seats in road bikes can be uncomfortable for some riders but can easily be replaced with more comfortable seats..
 To ease the pressure on your back while riding, look for bikes made of high-quality steel.